 The Board of Directors of Foot Locker, Inc. (the "Parent Company") and the Parent Company's Retirement Plan Committee appointed Oriental Trust as the trustee for the Plan.
-Matrix Capital Trust Services serves as the trading agent.
-BISYS serves as the recordkeeper and Frontier Trust Company serves as cashiering agent and custodian.
-Foot Locker Inc. is the parent company of Foot Locker Retail, Inc. and Foot Locker Specialty, Inc. (collectively, the "Company"), which is the employer of the Plan.
+MG Trust Company serves as the trading agent.
+BISYS Retirement Services serves as the recordkeeper and Frontier Trust Company serves as cashiering agent and custodian.
+Foot Locker Inc. is the parent company of Foot Locker Retail, Inc. (the "Company"), which is the employer of the Plan.